iperal2021/blog_robotica_servicios/docs/Localized_Vacuum_Cleaner/index.md

 Now I have to get some points to calculate the different values.
 For the *scale* I can chose 2 points with the same coordinate X or Y and the get the **3D** pose.

-The grid is made with squares of 17x17 pixels, thanks to know this I can get a better approach.
-I chose the **3D** points (4.06, -1.05) and (2.70, -1.05).
-This two points are the **2D** points (85,153) and (153, 153).
-To get the *scale* I made the mean of the pair of coordinates.
-I get the follow:

-* 1.36 meters of difference in the X **3D** coordinate
-* 68 pixels from the X **2D** coordinate

-Now I can calculate the scale, wich has a value of 52 measures of the map are 1 meter on the simulation
+The grid is made of *30x30* squares, but it can be changed in the code.
+This allow to try other sizes or other maps, and adapt the solution to avoid obstacles.
+The data value used for the transformation matrix:

+* TX = 4.07 , TY = 5.65
+* SCALE = 101.7

-> All measurements has been aproached
+> All measurements has been aproached for the original map of this practice.

 Once I have all the data, I can use the ecuation to convert **2D** coordinates to the **3D**.